sassoftware/viya4-deployment/docs/CONFIG-VARS.md

 ### Cluster Autoscaler

 Cluster-autoscaler is currently only used for AWS EKS clusters.
-GCP GKE and Azure AKS already have autoscaling features enabled by default.
+Google GKE and Azure AKS already have autoscaling features enabled by default.

 | Name | Description | Type | Default | Required | Notes | Tasks |
 | :--- | ---: | ---: | ---: | ---: | ---: | ---: |